Volunteer

 Volunteer Coordinators

-Story Dogs is always seeking individuals who are keen to be organisers, doers and go getters.
-Supporting our Volunteer Dog Teams is an important role and one to which we give a lot of mentoring support and training.
+Supporting our Volunteer Dog Teams is an important role, one we give a lot of mentoring support and training to.
 If you think you could support a group, approximately 10 Volunteer Dog Teams or would like to start a new chapter of Story Dogs in your region, then please contact Janine on janine@storydogs.org.au.
 Alternatively, you can submit an expression of interest using the form below, noting in the comments that you would like to be considered for a Coordinator Role.

 Please find more details of the Volunteer Coordinator Role by clicking the button below.